 We are committed to providing substance-free spaces for any students who need them.
 Prior to your arrival on campus, contact the housing operations office directly to discuss your options.
 Once the semester is under way, please contact your current area coordinator to start the process.
 We will work with you to find a space that meets your needs as quickly as possible within the confines of current vacancies.

 How does being registered as sub-free affect the housing lottery?

 Sub-free lottery groups must be composed entirely of students who have a current registration on file with the HOO (the deadline for the 2015 lottery is Friday, April 10), and will participate in the regular lottery process.
 Residence life and housing is committed to maintaining sub-free beds in the mods as long as there is a need for them.
-If a sub-free group has not already won a mod in a particular size mod group based on points, the sub-free group with the most points will win the last available four to eight person mods.
+If a sub-free group has not already won a mod in a particular size mod group based on points, the sub-free group with the most points will win the last available mod of that size.
 All students in a substance free lottery group must have completed a registration for the 2015-2016 academic year by Friday, April 10 in order to be eligible for this benefit in the spring 2015 lottery.